drotek/Doc-RTK/base/configure.md

   <img src="./images/conf/2.png?raw=true" alt="Conf picture"/>
 </p>

+_Note : After any modification made in the Configuration panel, always remeber to hit the _Send_ button at the bottom of the configuration view panel, or your modifications won't be stored!_

 In this menu, scroll down on the left panel to find the _MSG (Messages)_ menu.
 There, open the slide down menu and pick the RTCM1005 messages.
 After that, check both UART1 and USB checkboxes and click on the _Send_ button.